Helping young people avoid pathways into offending

 We know there are some outstanding projects across the UK that divert young people away from pathways into offending.
 These projects give young people positive opportunities and help them develop their potential and ambitions.

-The Realising Ambition programme is providing support to voluntary and community sector (VCS) organisations from across the UK and their partners to:
+The Realising Ambition programme provided support to voluntary and community sector (VCS) organisations from across the UK and their partners to:

 - prevent young people aged 8 to 14-years-old from taking pathways into offending